top of page

 4. Commissions and other benefits

 In some circumstances we may receive commissions or other benefits for introductions to other professionals or in respect of transactions which we arrange for you.
-Where this happens we will notify you in writing of the amount and terms of payment and receipt of any such commissions or benefits.
+If this happens, we will notify you in writing of the amount and terms of payment and receipt of any such commissions or benefits.
 The fee you would pay will not be reduced by the amount of the commissions or benefits.

 5. Complaints

 We are committed to providing you with a high-quality service that is both efficient and effective.
-However, should there be any cause for complaints in relation to any aspect of our service please contact Mr James Ferdinand or Mrs Beverley Wood.
+However, should there be any cause for complaints in relation to any aspect of our service please contact Mrs Beverley Wood or Mr James Ferdinand.
 We agree to look into any complaint carefully and promptly and do everything reasonable to put it right.
 If you are still not satisfied you can refer your complaint to our professional body, the Institute of Chartered Accountants in England and Wales.

 6. Confidentiality